WillyLutz/firelearn-interface/README.md

 >
 > Depending on which feature is enabled or disabled.

-#### Example: directory structure
+### Example: directory structure
-For this document we will proceed considering this directory structure :
+For this document we will proceed considering this recommanded directory structure :
 ```
 DATA (most parent common directory)
 │